Emergency Evacuation 101

 11. What mistakes did the safety professionals report that could be corrected?

-Post event information is critical to maximizing efficiency and safety.
+Post-event information is critical to maximizing efficiency and safety.
 The longer it takes to finish an evacuation and account for employees and visitors, the higher the risk of someone getting hurt.
-Harvesting metrics during drills and collecting the same type of information evacuations will generate very useful data that can be analyzed to find areas of improvement.
-Whether it is improvement in time, headcount efficiency, or total time this information can all help safety professionals adjust the EAP.
+Harvesting metrics during drills and collecting the same type of information in evacuations will generate very useful data that can be analyzed to find areas of improvement.
+Whether it is an improvement in time or headcount efficiency, this information can help safety professionals adjust the EAP.
 Even small adjustments can make the EAP incrementally better and enhance safety.

 What post-emergency regulatory reporting is required?

 Post-emergency reporting requirements depend on a lot of variables.
-Any reporting oil, chemical, radiological, biological and etiological discharges into the environment, anywhere in the United States and its territories must be reported to the EPA’s National Response Center (https://www.epa.gov/emergency-response/national-response-center).
-OSHA requires employers to report in-patient hospitalization, amputation, or eye loss must be reported within 24 hours, a fatality must be reported within 8 hours (https://www.osha.gov/report).
+Any oil, chemical, radiological, biological and etiological discharges into the environment, anywhere in the United States and its territories must be reported to the EPA’s National Response Center (https://www.epa.gov/emergency-response/national-response-center).
+OSHA requires employers to report in-patient hospitalization, amputation, or eye loss within 24 hours, and a fatality must be reported within 8 hours (https://www.osha.gov/report).
 Make sure to check with state and local government reporting requirements.

 Conclusion